 Terms & Conditions

 1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and kitchen tent.
 Stay from Day 1 to Day 7 (Sankri to Sankri).
 In Sankri, Stay will be in Guest House/Camp/Home Stay on sharing basis.
-You will camp on the trek (3 person per tent/room).
+You will camp on the trek (3 per tent).

 2- Meals: All meals during the trek starting with dinner on Day 1 till Breakfast on Day 8.
 (Simple Nutritious Vegetarian food)